A couple years ago Andy came to me with severe headaches.

 Over the course of a few weeks his headaches had largely subsided but could be brought on by long periods of sitting or stress.

-He returned to his running with no aggravation of his headaches, but a program of mobilization and strengthening his ankle.
+He returned to his running with no aggravation of his headaches, but a program of mobilisation and strengthening his ankle.

 For Andy, the lesson was that his headaches may have been preventable.